dbronshteynCS/cse15l-lab-reports/week4-lab-report.md

 **Symptom of failure-inducing input:**
 ![Symptom3](Week4ImagesFolder/Symptombugfile3.png)

-The bug in `MarkdownParse.java` was that it was adding anything that came before a closing parenthese ")".
+The bug in `MarkdownParse.java` was that it was adding anything that came before a closing parenthese ")", when there was no opening parenthese before, to the `toReturn` array.
 This bug caused the follwing symptom when using the failure-inducing input of `bugfile3.md`:
 ```
 [[ ]
 ```
 In this relationship, the failure-inducing input of `bugfile3.md` caused the symptom shown above due to the bug in `MarkdownParse.java`.
-I fixed the bug by making it so that `MarkdownParse.java` made sure that when an input had a closing bracket, there was an opening bracket as well, Additionally, when an input had an opening parenthese, there would also be a closing parenthese.
+I fixed the bug by making it so that `MarkdownParse.java` made sure that when an input had a closing bracket, there was an opening bracket as well.
+Additionally, when an input had an opening parenthese, there would also have to be a closing parenthese.
 This ensured that a link had to be between two parentheses to be added to the `toReturn` array.